Husseinhhameed/RGB2DEPTH/README.md

 # RGB to Depth Image Converter

 This repository contains the code and resources for a web application that converts RGB images to depth images using a pretrained deep learning model.
-Users can simply open the home page, upload an image, and receive the corresponding depth image.
+Users can simply open the home page, upload an image, and receive the corresponding depth image.The web application is published on https://husseinhhameed.github.io/RGB2DEPTH/

 ## Features

   ![3D Surface Visualization](https://github.com/Husseinhhameed/RGB2DEPTH/blob/main/Untitled%20video%20-%20Made%20with%20Clipchamp.gif)